 This is software from International Tri Micro Inc., david W Johnson.

 The software includes a text program, similar to Windows Notepad or Easy Script of the Commodore 64.
-There is also a spreadsheet, similar to Excel, and there is also a database.
+There is also a sheet of calculation, similar to Excel, and there is also a database.

 Well, the first tests gave a positive result!